yamcs/yamcs/docs/server-manual/services/instance/cfdp.rst

 maxExistingFileRenames (integer)
     Maximum number appended to incoming file names in case of matching names (when ``allowDownloadOverwrites`` is false).
 Default: ``1000``

+maxFileSize (integer)
+    The maximum file size in bytes accepted for incoming transfers.
+If the Metadata PDU declares a file size larger than this value, or if a File Data PDU is received whose end offset exceeds this value, the transfer is aborted with a ``FileSizeError`` fault.
+Default: ``104857600`` (100 MB).

 localEntities (map)
     A list of entity definitions used to give names to the local (Yamcs) entity identifiers as well as to configure which bucket is used for storing the files received for that entity.
 The names can be used in the API calls when initiating transfers.
 The list has to contain all identifiers which will be used by the remote system to send files.
 If a PDU is received to an identifier not in this map, the PDU will be dropped and no transaction will be started.